chasner/GrProg_CAG/README.md

-This is a small 1vs1 Game.
+This is a small 1 versus 1 turn based game.

-You can play it either play it against another player locally or against an AI.